byoda/byoda-python/docs/infrastructure/create_a_service.md

 - description: What the data stored in this property is used for
 - #accesscontrol: see below for more information
 - type: must be a scalar, (ie. "string" or "number") or an array
-- format: any value for this key is used for data validation but is not translated into the GraphQL API
+- format: any value for this key is used for data validation but is not translated into the Data API

 IF the type is "array" then the following keys are supported: